chonishi2id/CSE-141L-Project/Part 3/Milestone3.md

 1. Changed how jumps are done using the program counter.
 Information is updated on Milestone 1.
 2. Changed design of how data addressing works.
 Information is updated on Milestone 1.

-## **Component 2:** Input and Output Example
+## **Component 2:** Assembler Input and Output Example
-We wrote the assembler in python.
-We tested the output by comparing it with an expected output file that we made.
-The output matched what we specified in milestone 1.
+We wrote the assembler in Python and the code is shown below.
+For debugging purposes, the rest of the instruction memory is filled with "xxxxxxxxx" as implemented in the original sample code and the "unused bits" in the R-Type instruction are replaced with a '0' padding.
+To test the assembler, we created an input file 'test_assembly.asm' that used all 14 of our ISA's instructions and mixed in all of possible registers that could be used.
+We also included comments and blank lines to test if the assembler would handle these cases.
+We created a file with the expected output of the assembler by typing out the encoding for each instruction so that we could compare this against the actual output.
+The output produced by the assembler was correct.
+The input, output, and test files mentioned are all shown below.
 ### Code:
 	import re
 	#!/usr/bin/env python3